Stacked vs Loose Explained

-When we supply firewood loose packed in our City Bag Firewood, the volume of the bag is calculated in hand stacked volume, this way we can ensure our customer understands the volume of logs they are purchasing and can also compare it vs our cubic meter crate.
+When we supply firewood lose packed in our City Bag Firewood, the volume of the bag is calculated in hand stacked volume, this way we can ensure our customer understands the volume of logs they are purchasing and can also compare it vs our cubic meter crate.

 Conversion Factors for Firewood’s Measurements

 Conversion factors are used when comparing different measures of firewood.
 The reference values are average.
 For example, one solid cubic metre equals approximately 2.5 loose cubic metres.
 The exact range of equivalence is 2.2–2.6 -fold.
-One loose cubic metre equals approximately 0.40 solid cubic metres.
+One loose cubic metre equals about 0.40 solid cubic metres.